 I’ve been making bar exam score calculators for the past 15 years.
-Currently, there are calculators for the following states: AL, AZ, CA, CO, CT, DC, IL, MA, MD, NY, OH, TN, TX, WA.
+Currently, there are calculators for the following states: AL, AZ, CA, CO, CT, DC, IL, MA, MD, NY, OH, PA, TN, TX, WA.
 To make a calculator, examinees send me their scores and then I figure out the written and MBE scales once I have a large enough number of scores to cover the majority of permutations.
 For virtually all examinees who failed that exam and plug in their scores, the calculator will be exact.
 For example, if you failed F22 in NY and plug in your F22 scores into the Raw Score column, it will calculate your exact written and total score.
 Please note that extreme scores will disrupt the accuracy (e.g., if you enter a hypothetical maximum score for each MEE/MPT score, the total will be inaccurate).
 Examinees who are sitting for an upcoming February exam should play around with past February calculators for your state to predict your performance based on previous February scales while examinees taking an upcoming July exam should use a past July calculator to test scoring scenarios.
 Once you select a state/administration, the “exactly passing MEE/MPT Score” will be reported.
 This is the score needed for each MEE/MPT to have an exactly passing written score for that state/administration.
 For example, it’s been stated that 4 is the passing MEE/MPT score in Texas, but based on my Texas calculators, a passing written occurs with a score of 3.2 in July versus 3.6 in February.
 For New York scenarios, an exactly passing MEE/MPT score is usually around 48 in July versus 52 in February.

 These calculations are accurate to within 1/10 of a point on the written (assuming the scores entered are not extreme).
 Simply select the appropriate state/administration and then enter your essay, MPT and MBE scores in the Exam Score column to calculate a Scaled Written and Total Scaled Score for the exam you choose.
 I also have a non-UBE California Score Calculator.
 For example, if you failed the J21 TX exam, you should choose “TX-J21” from the State-Exam choicelist and then plug in your scores.
 The calculated Written and Total Score should be exact (although the Written Score may be off by 1/10 of a point).
 NOTE: Some state score reports list MEE scores before MPT scores while other states list MPT scores first.
 Thus, if your state lists MPT scores first, don’t make the mistake of entering your MPT scores in the MEE section.